Engineering Bulletin #111

 Pressure Loss Scenario

-For example, let’s say we need to calculate the pressure loss in 2” (ID) corrugated hoses that are 85 feet long and transferring water with flow rate of 1400 cubic feet per hour.
+For example, letโs say we need to calculate the pressure loss in 2โ (ID) corrugated hoses that are 85 feet long and transferring water with flow rate of 1400 cubic feet per hour.
+By using Penflexโs Pressure Loss calculator we find that 1400 ft3/hour corresponds to 175 gal/min.

-To convert flow rate from Cubic Feet per Hour to Gallons per Minute, use the calculator below:
+To convert flow rate from cubic feet per hour to gallons per minute, use the calculator below:

-Then we plot the 175 gal/min on the X-axis of this chart until we “hit” the line for 2″ hose ID, then by going over horizontally to the Y-axis, we find that pressure loss per foot of hose will be about 3.7 psi.
+Then we plot the 175 gal/min on the X-axis of this chart until we โhitโ the line for 2โณ hose ID, then by going over horizontally to the Y-axis, we find that pressure loss per foot of hose will be about 3.7 psi.

 Thus, the total pressure drop over the hose length will be 314.5 psi (3.7 psi x 85 feet).